How Far We’ve Come and Where We’re Going to Help Farms Adopt Science-Based Solutions That Restore Healthy Streams

 Building on lessons learned from the prior collaboration with the Chesapeake Bay Foundation, the team recognized that to be most successful, they needed to address the entirety of a farm operation’s environmental impacts — a whole-farm approach.
 This focus has guided efforts in work with farms to combine funding from federal and state governments, private and foundation grants, tax credits, and state revolving loan funds into packages individually designed to meet the management, implementation, and financial needs of each farm.

-This funded opportunity for collaboration, not only between the science and research teams, but also with partners from across the Delaware River watershed, accelerated the integration for our work.
+This funded opportunity for collaboration, not only between the science and research teams but also with partners from across the Delaware River watershed, accelerated the integration of our work.

 This critical effort is enabling the Stroud Center to delve into long-standing questions about why, historically, watershed restoration work hasn’t led to the ecological outcomes we’ve hoped for.
 The search for a better understanding of the scope and scale required to make a bigger impact, as well as the lag time and other factors affecting restoration efforts, positions the Stroud Center as a leader in developing and disseminating this crucial information.